-Craig Mohr, a trumpet performer and conductor, has taught music for over twenty years at Glendale Adventist Academy in California.
-His bands have received top ratings at adjudicated festivals and have toured widely.
+Craig Mohr, a trumpet performer and conductor, is director of the instrumental program at Loma Linda University Academy, a position he has held since 2018.
+He taught music for over twenty years at Glendale Adventist Academy in California, before relocating to the Seattle area in 2013, where he taught music at at Kirkland SDA School while his wife completed a D.M.A. in choral conducting at the Universlty of Washington.
+His GAA bands received top ratings at adjudicated festivals and toured widely.

 Craig was born in Walla Walla, Washington, and spent most of his childhood in Downey, California, the older of two sons born to Floyd and Sharon Craig Mohr.
 Although neither of his parents is a musician, they appreciate good music and he was exposed to a wide variety of music in the home.

 He started trumpet in a once-a-week program in fourth grade at a public elementary school.
 While in junior high he had band every day, started taking private lessons, and played in a community marching band and jazz band.
 In his freshman year at Warren High School, he played in the concert band as well as in the marching and jazz bands.

 Craig was baptized during that year and transferred to San Gabriel Academy for one year before going to San Pasqual Academy for his junior and senior years.
 Even though SGA did not have a band program, Craig continued with private trumpet lessons and when he went to SPA played frequently.
 In his two years at SPA he was inspired by its band director, Wally Brandmeyer, who, though not trained in that area, was willing to do the job and had great patience with the group.